Alberta Environment and Protected Areas’ Drinking Water Program

 Inspection Outcomes:

 Following an inspection, a number of steps may be taken.
-If at any time the Alberta Environment inspector identifies an issue that may adversely impact health, the local health authority is notified immediately.
+If at any time the Environment and Protected Areas inspector identifies an issue that may adversely impact health, the local health authority is notified immediately.
 Other issues may be referred to department staff for their involvement.
-For example, where the inspector identifies an opportunity for a facility to optimize performance, an Alberta Environment Drinking Water Operations Specialist may be called in to help.
+For example, where the inspector identifies an opportunity for a facility to optimize performance, an Environment and Protected Areas Drinking Water Operations Specialist may be called in to help.

-The water quality information on this website is collected by Alberta Environment and Parks under regulatory requirements to operate a waterworks system.
+The water quality information on this website is collected by Environment and Protected Areas under regulatory requirements to operate a waterworks system.
 This is public information, however, it is not the most current available in time due to reporting schedules.
 Most information here is 30 to 60 days previous, and older.

 You are advised to contact either your water provider or Alberta Health Services to determine current water quality for your waterworks system, specifically if there are any advisories in place.
 If available, service provider contact information and websites are available under the Contact Information link (at the top) once you select a waterworks system.